tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 The chart does not show To|From ARRAY or MAP or ANY because almost no conversions are possible.
 Explicit cast to ANY, or casting any value to its original data type, is legal, but that is all.
-This is a slight change: before Tarantool version 2.10-beta2, it was legal to cast such values as VARBINARY.
+This is a slight change: before Tarantool :tarantool-release:`2.10.0`, it was legal to cast such values as VARBINARY.
 It is still possible to use arguments with these types in :ref:`QUOTE <sql_function_quote>` functions, which is a way to convert them to STRINGs.